 - If the COVID-19 test result is reported as negative and you do not have a fever, respiratory symptoms or any other illness, your procedure will proceed as planned.

 - If the COVID-19 result is reported as positive, an evaluation will be performed and may result in your planned procedure being rescheduled for a future date.

 If at any point before your scheduled procedure date you test positive for COVID-19 please notify your physician office to reschedule your procedure date.
 Per New York State Guidelines patients will not be scheduled for an elective procedure within 21 days of a last known positive COVID-19 test result.

 What guidelines do I need to follow before my procedure?

-As soon as your procedure is scheduled, you must quarantine yourself and take the following precautionary steps:
+As soon as your procedure is scheduled and you have had your COVID Test you must quarantine yourself and take the following precautionary steps: